FinanceBuzz Credit Card Rewards Valuation Model

 We plug these annual spend numbers into a formula that takes into account the reward rates for each spend category for the card.
 For travel rewards cards, we assign a value to each point or mile based on industry guidance.

 We start with the FinanceBuzz category spending amounts and our bonus multipliers to get the annual points earned in each category.
-The Chase Sapphire Reserve offers 3X points on dining and travel spend so we take the spend in those categories and multiply it by three.
-You earn one point per dollar in the other categories so those are simply multiplied by one.
+To walk through our calculations, we'll use a theoretical travel rewards credit card that offers 3X points on dining and travel spend.
+So, we take the spend in those categories and multiply it by three.
+You earn one point per dollar in other categories so those are simply multiplied by one.
+This example card also has a sign-up bonus of 60,000 points.

 Category Annual household spend Multiplier Annual points

 We then multiply the points total by the value of a point.
-In the case of the Chase Sapphire Reserve, points can be redeemed for 1.5 cents in the Chase portal so we use that valuation.
+In the case of this theoretical card, points can be redeemed for 1.5 cents in the online travel portal so we use that valuation.

 Additional value

-We're calculating a baseline value for each card based on spend, annual fee, and sign-up bonus.
+We're calculating a baseline value for each card based on spend, annual fee, and sign-up bonus, but we also take additional value into consideration - and so should you.
 Most rewards cards provide additional value - sometimes thousands of dollars of value - with their other perks.
 If you're trying to decide if a card is right for you, take a look at these perks and figure out which ones you'll realistically use to get a fuller picture of the card's total value.

 Things to consider:

 • Statement credits: Some cards offer credits for travel, airline fees, food delivery, and rideshare fees, among other things.
-In the example above, the Chase Sapphire Reserve offers a $300 travel credit.
-If you're sure you'll use that credit, you can add $300 in value to the totals for both year one and year two bringing them to $1260.50 and $510.50 respectively.
+In the example above, the example card offers a $300 travel credit that we added into the totals for both year one and year two, as outlined above.

 • Airport lounge access: If you travel just a few times a year, lounge access can make travel more enjoyable, plus you get to avoid paying the outrageous airport prices for food and drink, leaving more money in your wallet.